 Abraham Lincoln possessed a unique talent for distilling complex arguments into simple, powerful metaphors.
 One of his most striking examples is a fragment he wrote about labor, fairness, and human anatomy.
 He argued, “if the Almighty had ever made a set of men that should do all the eating and none of the work, he would have made them with mouths only and no hands.”
 He continued, “and if he had ever made another class that he intended should do all the work and none of the eating, he would have made them without mouths and with all hands.”

 This vivid imagery cuts to the heart of economic justice.
-It questions any system that separates labor from its rewards.
+It challenges any system that separates labor from its rewards.
 While the quote circulates widely, many wonder about its origin and true meaning.
-It was not part of a famous speech but a private note.
-Yet, this fragment reveals the core of Lincoln’s philosophy on work and equality.
+A private note, rather than a famous speech, contains these words.
+Yet this fragment reveals the core of Lincoln’s philosophy on work and equality.

 Uncovering the Quote’s Origin

 Unlike the Gettysburg Address or the Second Inaugural, this quote comes from a more obscure source.
-It is not a misattribution.
-Abraham Lincoln did indeed write these words.
-Historians have traced them to a short, undated manuscript known as the “Fragment on Free Labor.”
-This personal note was likely written for his own reflection or to organize his thoughts for a future speech.
-He never delivered it publicly in this exact form.
+Abraham Lincoln did indeed write these words, and historians have not misattributed them.
+Scholars have traced them to a short, undated manuscript known as the “Fragment on Free Labor.”
+He likely wrote this personal note for his own reflection or to organize his thoughts for a future speech.
+Public delivery in this exact form never occurred.

-Experts believe Lincoln penned this fragment around September 1859.
-Historians generally date Lincoln’s ‘Fragment on Free Labor’ to sometime around September 1859, based on the paper and handwriting style.
+Historians generally date the “i hold that if the almighty had ever made a set of quote origin” to sometime around September 1859, based on the paper and handwriting style.
 This period was a time of intense political turmoil.
 The nation was hurtling toward civil war over the issue of slavery.
 Lincoln was preparing for his presidential campaign, and the debate between free labor and slave labor was a central theme of his platform.
 The fragment provides a raw, unfiltered look into his developing arguments against the Southern slave economy.

 The World of 1859: A Nation Divided

-To fully grasp the quote’s power, we must understand the America of the late 1850s.
-The country was deeply fractured.
+To fully grasp the “i hold that if the almighty had ever made a set of quote origin” and its power, we must understand the America of the late 1850s.
+Deep fractures ran through the country.
 The industrializing North championed a system of “free labor.”
 This ideology promoted the idea that individuals should be free to work for themselves and keep the profits of their labor.
 It was the foundation of social mobility and economic independence.
 Lincoln, a self-made man, was a firm believer in this system.
 He saw it as the engine of prosperity and democracy.

 In stark contrast, the Southern economy was built on chattel slavery.
-It was a system where an entire class of people—the enslaved—performed all the work but received none of the economic benefits.
+An entire class of people—the enslaved—performed all the work but received none of the economic benefits.
 The slaveholding aristocracy, a small but powerful elite, reaped all the rewards.
 This created a rigid social and economic hierarchy with no room for advancement for the enslaved.
 The Southern economy was overwhelmingly dependent on this system.

 Lincoln’s Powerful Metaphor

-The brilliance of Lincoln’s fragment lies in its biological absurdity.
-He creates an unforgettable image to expose the moral and economic flaws of slavery.
+The brilliance of the “i hold that if the almighty had ever made a set of quote origin” lies in its biological absurdity.
+Lincoln creates an unforgettable image to expose the moral and economic flaws of slavery.
 The “men with mouths only and no hands” clearly represent the slaveholding class.
 They consumed the wealth of the plantations without performing the physical work.
 Their lavish lifestyle was entirely supported by the forced labor of others.
-Lincoln paints them as unnatural beings, fundamentally incomplete because they separate consumption from production.
+He paints them as unnatural beings, fundamentally incomplete because they separate consumption from production.

 Conversely, the class with “all hands and without mouths” represents the enslaved people.
 They were the engine of the Southern economy.
-Their hands toiled in cotton and tobacco fields, generating immense wealth.
-Yet, they were denied the right to enjoy the fruits of their labor.
-They were, in this metaphor, reduced to mere tools of production, denied their full humanity.
+Cotton and tobacco fields received their toil, generating immense wealth.
+Yet they were denied the right to enjoy the fruits of their labor.
+In this metaphor, they were reduced to mere tools of production, denied their full humanity.
 Lincoln’s imagery argues that such a system is an offense against nature and God’s design.

 A Foundation for Economic Dignity

 This philosophy directly challenged the Southern defense of slavery, which often depicted manual labor as degrading and unfit for white men.
 Pro-slavery advocates argued for a hierarchical society where a leisure class directed the work of a permanent underclass.
-Lincoln’s fragment demolishes this idea.
-He reframes labor as a noble and essential part of the human condition, one that should be honored and rewarded.
+The “i hold that if the almighty had ever made a set of quote origin” demolishes this idea.
+Lincoln reframes labor as a noble and essential part of the human condition, one that should be honored and rewarded.

 The Quote’s Enduring Relevance

 While born from the debate over slavery, Lincoln’s words resonate powerfully today.
 The core tension between those who work and those who profit from that work remains a central theme in modern economic discussions.
-The metaphor can be applied to debates about wage inequality, corporate profits versus employee compensation, and the rights of workers globally.
+Current debates about wage inequality, corporate profits versus employee compensation, and the rights of workers globally all connect to this metaphor.
 It serves as a timeless reminder to question any system where a small group reaps rewards disproportionate to their contribution.

 The simple, visceral image of mouths without hands and hands without mouths continues to be a potent symbol for economic justice.
 It challenges us to build a society where labor is valued and where everyone has a right to enjoy the fruits of their work.
 Lincoln’s private note, though never delivered as a grand oration, remains one of his most incisive and enduring arguments for a fair and equitable world.